Curaçao: Other sports

-In 2025, Curaçao qualified for the 2026 FIFA World Cup, becoming the smallest nation in history to do so.

 Infrastructure and transportation

 Airport

 Curaçao International Airport (also called Hato International Airport) is located on the northern coast of the island and offers connections to the Caribbean region, South America, North America and Europe.
 Curaçao Airport is a fairly large facility, with the third longest commercial runway in the Caribbean region after Rafael Hernández Airport in Puerto Rico and Pointe-à-Pitre International Airport in Guadeloupe.
 Curaçao international airport served as a main base for Insel Air, and for Air ALM, the former national airlines of Curaçao.

 Railways

 In 1887 a horse drawn street tramway opened in Punda, the part of the capital Willemstad on the eastern side of Sint Annabaai.
 It had a U-shaped route about 2 km in length.
 In 1896, a tramway opened in Otrabanda on the opposite side of the bay, but it ceased operations within a few months.
 The Punda line was rebuilt in 1911, regauged to metre gauge, and the horse-drawn trams replaced by petrol engined ones.
 The line closed in 1920.